Ever fly a full service airline for a low budget cost? That was my experience flying Virgin Atlantic Economy Class.

 - Duration: 7h 49m

-A benefit for traveling out of JFK is taking the LIRR or bus to the air train that stops at each terminal.
+A benefit for traveling out of JFK for me is taking the LIRR or bus to the air train that stops at each terminal.
 Virgin Atlantic is a partner with Delta and flies from JFK Terminal 4.
 Taking advantage of being a SkyMiles member, I was eligible to receive points for this flight.

 Virgin Atlantic Economy Class Seating

-Here is a photo of the Virgin Atlantic economy class menu from my flight from JFK to London.I chose the mushroom farfalle bake as my main course and it included a mini bottle of Sauvignon Blanc.
+I had sour cream and chive flavored pretzels as a light snack and chose the mushroom farfalle bake as my main meal with Sauvignon Blanc.
 The meal also came with a bottle of water, white cheddar cheese, and bread.
-After meal service, the flight attendants came around offering tea, coffee, and water.
+Shortly after meal service, the flight attendants came around offering tea, coffee, and water.

 About an hour before landing we received a yogurt with granola, orange juice and a choice of coffee or tea for breakfast.
 I didn’t have any orange juice, but I did have the yogurt with some hot tea and it filled me up until I got picked up by my aunt and uncle at the airport.

 Since I worked my full 9-5 shift and just came home to shower and get my luggage, I thought I’d be knocked out on the flight.
 Unfortunately, I did not sleep and instead caught up on movies like Thor: Ragnarok, Marshall, Dunkirk, Dawn of the Planet of the Apes, and War for the Planet of Apes.

-Overall Experience Flying in Virgin Atlantic Economy Class Review
+Overall Virgin Atlantic Economy Class Review